Generated regional Oregon river scene for Deschutes River Middle planning; not an exact location photo

 Best flows

 Use RiverReports near Culver with the Culver and Bend USGS gauges as broad trend context.
-The best windows are steady flows that let you read pockets and banks safely; abrupt irrigation changes, canyon heat, or uncertain side-channel depth should push the day toward conservative access or another river.
+The best windows are steady flows that let you read pockets and banks safely.
+Abrupt irrigation changes, canyon heat, or uncertain side-channel depth should push the day toward conservative access or another river.

-When to skip
+When to leave

 Skip the trip when you cannot verify the legal public entry, when canyon heat makes the hike out the hardest part of the day, or when the gauge trend is too broad to support a confident first visit.